Brigitte Belton: Activism

-On 16 November 2021 Canadian Border Services Agency officers refused Belton entry to Canada at the Detroit-Windor due to her failure to wear a face mask.
+On 16 November 2021 Canadian Border Services Agency officers refused Belton entry to Canada at the Detroit–Windsor Tunnel due to her failure to wear a face mask.

 In May 2022, Belton was selected as the Ontario Party's candidate for the Elgin-Middlesex-London riding.
 She won 1,092 votes, representing 2.49% of the votes cast, losing to Rob Flack.

 At the October 2022 Public Order Emergency Commission, commission lawyer Stephen Armstrong stated Belton vented her frustration via her TikTok feed before using the platform to connect with Chris Barber and then later initiating the planning of the Canada convoy protest.
 Armstrong said that Belton, Chris Barber, and James Bauder all took part in a Facebook Live event on 13 January 2022, to plan the protest's route and logistics.
 The next day, Tamara Lich started the fundraiser for the protest.

 Belton stated the mainstream media did not depict the protesters accurately.
 She stated she is not against vaccinations, but is against vaccination mandates, as she believes people should be able to make this health choice for themselves.
 She questioned the safety and effectiveness of the COVID-19 vaccinations.

 Belton was one of the first witnesses to testify at the Public Order Emergency Commission.
 During her testimony she questioned how fellow protest leader Lich would spend money raised to support the convoy protest, and was critical of a decision to buy a decommissioned church in Ottawa.
 In July 2022, Belton's social media connected Lich to the pending purchase of Saint Brigid's Church in Ottawa, which was being occupied by The United People of Canada.